falshami2002/windborne-challenge/README.md

 I wrote a Python program that combines the provided Windborne balloon position data with wind speed and direction data from the Open-Meteo API.
 The goal is to estimate how much each balloon had to actively move (steer) to reach its next recorded position, accounting for the surrounding wind conditions.

-This concept mirrors what I imagine Windborne might do internally — using real-time wind data to determine how their balloons should adjust to reach desired regions efficiently.
+This concept mirrors what I imagine Windborne might do internally, using real-time wind data to determine how their balloons should adjust to reach desired regions efficiently.

 Currently, the code processes the past 2 hours and only the first 100 balloons per hour to respect Open-Meteo’s fair-use API limits.